 (A) Top, MEME identified a sequence motif (top) in the bidirectional promoters of the 15 pairs of divergently transcribed pachytene piRNA genes.
 E-value computed by MEME measures the statistical significance of the motif.
 Middle, Myb motif from the mouse UniPROBE database.
 Bottom, MEME-reported motif for the top 500 (by peak score) A-MYB ChIP-seq peaks from adult mouse testes.

-(B) A-MYB ChIP-seq data for the common promoter of the divergently transcribed pachytene piRNA genes 17-qA3.3-27363.1 and 17-qA3.3-26735.1.
-When genes overlap an annotated gene, we give them the name of the gene preceded by ‘pi-‘; when they do not, gene names refer to their genomic location.
-The motif reported by MEME using the promoters (± 500 bp of the annotated transcription start site) of all pachytene piRNA genes is also shown.
+(B) A-MYB ChIP-seq data for the common promoter of the divergently transcribed pachytene piRNA genes 17-qA3.3-27363.1 and 17-qA3.3-26735.1..

 (C) The distance from the annotated transcription start site (TSS) of each piRNA gene to the nearest A-MYB peak.